Get insider access

 Beats Solo Pro Wireless

 The Apple AirPods Max Wireless and the Beats Solo Pro Wireless have different strengths, and depending on your usage, you may prefer one over the other.
 While both headphones are very well-built, the Apple are more comfortable, have a virtual surround feature, and block out more ambient noise.
 They also have a standby feature to conserve battery life when they aren't being used.
-However, the Beats have a more neutral sound profile, and their fit is more stable.
+However, the Beats have a more stable fit.

 Beats Studio Pro Wireless

-The Beats Studio Pro Wireless and the Apple AirPods Max Wireless have a few things in common, especially as Beats was acquired by Apple in 2014, but if you're looking for a premium product, you'll want to check out the AirPods Max.
-These headphones are better built, have a significantly better noise isolation performance, and have an H1 chip, so you can seamlessly pair them with your iOS devices.
-However, the Beats have a better overall battery performance and can be used via analog or wired USB-C.
+The Beats Studio Pro Wireless and the Apple AirPods Max Wireless have a few things in common, especially as Beats was acquired by Apple in 2014.
+Still, if you're looking for a premium product, you'll want to check out the AirPods Max.
+These headphones are better built, have a much better full-range noise isolation performance, and have an H1 chip, so you can seamlessly pair them with your iOS devices.
+However, the Beats have a better overall battery performance, and you can use them via analog or wired USB-C.

 Apple AirPods (3rd generation) Truly Wireless

 The Apple AirPods Max Wireless and the Apple AirPods (3rd generation) Truly Wireless have different strengths, and you may prefer either.
 The Max are over-ear headphones with ANC.
-Their noise isolation performance is much better, and they have a longer continuous battery life, and a more neutral bass response that some may prefer.
+Their noise isolation performance is much better, and they have a longer continuous battery life.
+They also reproduce more thumpy low bass, which some users may prefer.
 On the other hand, the 3rd generation are earbuds with a much more portable design.
 They come with a charging case and have an IPX4 rating for water resistance.

 Dyson Zone Wireless